Who is at risk of getting hepatitis?

 - Take precaution when traveling to areas of the world with poor sanitation.
-This should include vaccination against hepatitis A and B.
+(Make sure to get your vaccines.)

 It is very important that you take these preventive measures if you participate in risky behaviors.
-Take preventive steps, too, if you work in places like a nursing home, dormitory, daycare center, or restaurant where there is extended contact with other people and a risk of coming into contact with the disease.
+Take preventive steps, too, if you work in places like a nursing homes, dormitories, daycare centers, or restaurants where there you have extended contact with other people and a risk of coming into contact with the disease.

 There are vaccines for hepatitis A and hepatitis B that are available in the U.S. There is no vaccine for hepatitis C. Since you can only get hepatitis D if you have hepatitis B, getting the vaccine against B should protect you against hepatitis D. There is no FDA approved vaccine against hepatitis E, but vaccines against hepatitis E exist overseas (for example, in China).